harshitandro/mongo-es-datasync/Readme.md

 - `application.lastTimestampToResume` determines the mongoDB oplog timestamp from which the application should resume sync to ES.
 - `elasticsearch.elasticURL` is the elastic URL of your ES cluster.
+- `elasticsearch.batchProcessingSize` is the size of batch of docs to process at once in ES.
 - `db.mongo.dbsToMonitor` is a list of dbs in your mongo which are to be synced to ES.
 - `db.mongo.queryRouterAddr` is the address of your mongoDb's Query Router.
 - [OPTIONAL]`db.mongo.auth` defines the authentication credentials for the given MongoDB.